 Put your tree or holiday decorations in the Southeast corner of your living room or home and decorate accordingly.
 May you’d like a husband or new man in your life?
 Place decorations in the NW corner of your home or living room.
 Simply more family harmony?
 Then decorate in a mixture of red and gold.
 These two colors bring harmony and happiness wherever they are placed.

-Whatever it is that you want, just be sure to observe the feng shui decorating guidelines in the No. 5.
+Whatever it is that you want, just be sure to observe the feng shui decorating guidelines in No. 5 below.

 5. PLACE RELIGIOUS ARTICLES WHERE THEY WILL BENEFIT YOU.